tkongolo24/plagiarism_detector/README.md

 A simple command-line Python application that compares two essays and detects word-level similarities to estimate potential plagiarism.

 ---
+##  Features

+- ✅ Preprocesses essays (removes punctuation, lowercase conversion)
+- ✅ Calculates word frequency for each essay
+- ✅ Detects and displays common words between the two essays
+- ✅ Computes a **plagiarism score** based on shared word usage
+- ✅ Allows users to:
+  - Search how many times a word appears in each essay
+  - Export common words to a CSV file
+  - View similarity levels (Low/None, High)
+---

 ##  Requirements